AGTHARN/PMMP-Optimizations/README.md

 Many individuals have frequently used the argument that the problem is with the server's plugins or that PMMP is single-threaded.
 That's not totally true, but it's comparable.

 One day, I pondered how much I could change PMMP in order to push it as far as it could go.
-The experiments I have produced offer favourable performance enhancements.
+The experiments I have produced offer favorable performance enhancements.

 # 🌟 Table of Contents
 | Type | Description |